 Find a risk management strategy that works for you.
 Then stick to it.

 #5) Don’t Follow Hot Stock Picks and Alerts

 It doesn’t matter how great a stock is if you don’t know how to trade it.
 Following someone else’s trade alerts and hot picks won’t help you learn how to trade stocks.

 That’s why my goal as a teacher is to create self-sufficient traders.
-My top students don’t need me to tell them which stocks to buy or how to trade them.
+My top students don’t need me to tell them which volatile later in the day than in the after-hours market.
+This is when traders and investors close out positions or spot stocks to buy or how to trade them.
 They can do that all on their own.